-We can develop options, costs and priorities for future sewerage services, consult with the community to plan future services to match the community service needs with ability to pay for services and maximise community benefits against costs.
+We can develop options, costs and priorities for future water supply system services, consult with the community to plan future services to match the community service needs with ability to pay for services and maximise community benefits against costs.

 WHAT CAN YOU DO?